Zilliqa/zilliqa-developer/products/devex-apollo/README.md

 # Devex Apollo

+Note that this package only builds via docker (invoked from bazel via `BUILD`).
+There are no local development targets at the moment.

 ## Introduction

 Devex Apollo uses [Apollo Data Graph Platform](https://www.apollographql.com/) to enable querying of blockkchain data using GraphQL qquery.